Nikolas Cruz pleads guilty to 2018 Parkland school massacre

 Associated Press

 FORT LAUDERDALE, Fla.
-(AP) — Nikolas Cruz pleaded guilty to murder on Wednesday in the 2018 high school massacre in Parkland, Florida, that left 17 dead.
+(AP) — Nikolas Cruz pleaded guilty Wednesday to murdering 17 people during a rampage at his former high school in Parkland, Florida, leaving a jury to decide whether he will be executed for one of the nation’s deadliest school shootings.

-Cruz, 23, entered his pleas in a courtroom attended by a dozen relatives of victims after answering a long list of questions from Circuit Judge Elizabeth Scherer aimed at confirming his mental competency.
-He was charged with 17 counts of murder and 17 counts of attempted first-degree murder for those wounded in the Feb.
-14, 2018, attack at Marjory Stoneman Douglas High School in Parkland, located just outside Fort Lauderdale.
+Relatives of the victims who sat in the courtroom and watched the hearing via Zoom shook their heads or broke down in tears as Cruz entered his pleas and later apologized for his crimes.

-A penalty trial will determine if Cruz will receive a sentence of death or life in prison without parole.
-Scherer plans to begin screening jurors next month in hopes testimony can begin in January.
+“Today we saw a cold and calculating killer confess to the murder of my daughter Gina and 16 other innocent victims at their school,” Tony Montalto said.
+“His guilty pleas are the first step in the judicial process but there is no change for my family.
+Our bright, beautiful, and beloved daughter Gina is gone while her killer still enjoys the blessing of life in prison.”

 Fred Guttenberg, whose 14-year-old daughter Jaime died in the shooting, said he visited her grave this week to ask her for the strength to get through Wednesday’s hearing.